CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 to do is to use the KSK to generate a new signature for the ZSK.
 Both ZSK and KSK are public key pairs, but since their roles and lifetime are different, typically the KSK key is set to be stronger than the ZSK key, i.e., the key size is longer.
-In the following, the first command generates a ZSK key using theRSASHA256algorithm with the key size 1024.
+In the following, the first command generates a ZSK key using the RSASHA256 algorithm with the key size 1024.
 The second command generates a KSK key using the same algorithm, but doubling the key size.
 If your OS cannot find the command, you forgot to install the required software (see the lab setup section).